COVID two years on: World still awaits answers about virus origin | DW | 11.01.2022

 Furthermore, the emerging variants have convinced Beijing to believe that the pandemic will last much longer, Chen said.
 "That's why they have strengthened their strategies in dealing with COVID because this is something they have learned from other countries' experiences."

-With the highly transmissible omicron variant now spreading in several parts of China, Chen thinks it will be more than one year before China puts reopening onto its agenda.
+With the highly transmissible omicron variant now spreading in several parts of China, Chen thinks it will be more than one year before China puts reopening on its agenda.

 "The issue of reopening is almost like a taboo in China as journalists don't ask relevant questions and no one is making predictions about what might happen if China decides to reopen," he said.
 "It might happen in China one year from now, but it's definitely not on the agenda for 2022."